-- 1. Grades for 1st-5th students are available on FACTS.
+- 1. Grades for 1st-4th students are available on FACTS.
 Parents are encouraged to check it often as work that has not been turned in will be recorded as a "0".
 Only semester grades will be recorded on student cumulative files. - 2.
 Parent/Teacher conferences will be conducted after the 1st nine week grading period. - 3.
 Student-led conferences will be conducted after the 3rd nine week grading period.
 Conferences with the teacher are available after Spring Break upon request. - 4.
 Additional meetings between parents and teachers are encouraged. - 5.
 Shiloh Christian Elementary School encourages communication through assignment planners, emails, notes, weekly packets (Friday Folders) and FACTS. - 6.
 Handwriting grades will be recorded as S, S-, S+ on the permanent transcript. - 7.
-PE, Music, Spanish, Computer, Library, STEM and Art grades will be recorded as S, S-, S+ quarterly. - 8.
+PE, Music, Wonder, Computer, Library, STEM and Art grades will be recorded as S, S-, S+ quarterly. - 8.
 Students conduct and work study skills will be recorded as S, S-, S+ per quarter. - 9.
-Any student, grades 1-5, making an "F" for the final average in reading, math, language, science, or social studies will not be promoted to the next grade without a review by the educational committee. - 10.
-Students failing reading and/or math may recover semester credit with 40 documented hours of tutorial with prior approval through the educational committee.
+Any student, grades 1-4, making an "F" for the final average in reading or math will not be promoted to the next grade without a review by the educational committee.